An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 A set is a standard data structure that works somewhat like a ListImmutable with the important difference that in a set a given element may appear only once.
 If an item being added to a Set is identical to an existing item in the Set then the Set remains the same length as before.

 This enables a set to work like a mathematical set so that it is possible to perform standard set operations such as union or intersection.
-For the same reason, a Set is an immutable data structure: there are no methods modify the set on which they are called, but several of them (including add, remove) return a new set that is based on the original set or sets, with specified differences.
+For the same reason, a Set is an immutable data structure: there are no methods that modify the set on which they are called, but several of them (including add, remove) return a new set that is based on the original set or sets, with specified differences.

 Example of use: